-If you are an injection drug-user, HIV can be transmitted when your blood comes into contact with another person’s blood through sharing needles.
+If you are an injection drug-user, HIV can be transmitted when your blood comes into contact with another person’s blood through the sharing of needles.
 HIV can pass from mother to child while a woman is pregnant or through breast milk.
-In rare cases, healthcare workers have come into contact with body fluids and become infected.
-Effective screening has made HIV infection via blood transfusion or organ donation extremely rare
+In rare cases, healthcare workers have come into contact with bodily fluids and become infected.
+Effective screening has made HIV infection via blood transfusion or organ donation extremely rare.

-HIV is NOT transmitted through the following bodily:
+HIV is NOT transmitted through the following bodily fluids:

 There is no cure or vaccine for HIV.
 However, HIV is treatable and preventable.

 Here’s how you can minimize your risk for infection:

 Use condoms: If you are sexually active, always use a condom during vaginal and anal intercourse.
 Condoms are highly effective in preventing HIV transmission.

 Use clean needles: If you inject drugs, use new, sterile needles.

 Discuss sexual histories: Knowing the HIV status of your partner or partners will enable you to take steps to prevent transmission, like using condoms.
 About 25% of people in the U.S. who are infected don’t know it.
 Get tested together

 Have sober sex: If you are drinking or taking drugs, you are less likely to practice safer sex and use condoms.
 If you feel like you may have a drug or alcohol, seek help.